javierportillar/respon-portafolio/README.md

 # Portafolio Javier Portilla Rosero

+[portafolio-javier](https://portafolio-javier-p.web.app/) Under this link is the project deployed to check it out.

 ## steps

 To begin with **index.html** inside the *<head>* section, necessary fonts were linked for this project.